Chapter 2 : Will For Rain

 “So I want you to keep Henrietta distracted and...”

 “Please, Lily... just do it,” I replied and she crossed her arms and looked pointedly at me.
-Looking about four times her age in a long blue dress, Lily had just started her seventh year at Hogwarts.
+Looking about four times her age in a long green dress, Lily had just started her seventh year at Hogwarts.

 Over her shoulder, I could just see Amelie, gesticulating wildly at Alice and her long gown.
 My stomach did an excited flip somewhere in my abdomen.
 She looked good in my Quidditch jersey.